Carsington Water, a Severn Trent Water reservoir in Derbyshire, England

 The reservoir is owned and operated by Severn Trent Water and is part of a 'water compensation' scheme.
 This means that water is pumped here from the River Derwent at times of high rainfall, stored in the reservoir and returned to the Derwent when the river level would otherwise be too low to allow water extraction for treatment (and drinking) further downstream.
 No water is actually extracted from Carsington Water itself.

-There is a Visitor Centre which has within it a permanent exhibition explaining the role of water in our daily lives, and a wide range of facilities including shops selling souvenirs, craft items, embroidery materials, ceramics, books etc and a cafe and restaurant.
-There is wheelchair access.
+There is a Visitor Centre (with wheelchair access) which has within it a permanent exhibition explaining the role of water in our daily lives, and a wide range of facilities including shops selling souvenirs, craft items, embroidery materials, ceramics, books etc and a cafe and restaurant.
+It gets very busy on summer weekends.

 Events & Activities Hotline: 0870 179 1111

 Carsington Water Photo Gallery - click on the images to enlarge- Click Here for a slide show

 the reservoir lies just off the B5035 Ashbourne - Cromford road.
 Turn off the road by the Knockerdown Inn, between the Hognaston and Brassington turns.
 From Derby, take the A6 to Duffield, then the B5023 Wirksworth road, turning left onto the A517 at the traffic lights at Cowers Lane.
 In Hulland Ward turn right by the church towards Hognaston and 1km later, right again.

 By Bus: the 411 service from Ashbourne to Matlock goes to Carsington Water.
 Coming from Derby, take the Trans-Peak bus to Cromford and there pick up the 411 bus.

 When is it open?